 The Sultan fortified the place as part of his coastal defensive edifices against the Turks, with a mosque inside the fortress.
-Through hundreds of years, the fortress was taken over, severely damaged and rebuilt by French, Albanian Ottoman, and British.
+Through hundreds of years, the fortress was taken over, severely damaged, and rebuilt by the French, Albanian Ottoman, and British.
 Finally, the Egyptian naval troops turned the building into a Maritime Museum after the revolution of 1952.
 Major restoration work was done by the Egyptian Antiquities Organization in 1984.

 The library is modern architecture and our final stop of the day.
 What is so special about the library?
-It is both a commemoration of the Library of Alexandria that was lost in antiquity and an attempt to rekindle something of a brilliance that this earlier center of study and erudition represented.
-This is a public site that the locals could hang out, and have a cup of coffee, it is also an institution about the studying of many valuable Egyptian manuscripts.
-The complex is also the site with four museums, exhibition center, art galleries, planetarium, conference center, and a manuscript restoration laboratory.
+It is both a commemoration of the Library of Alexandria that was lost in antiquity and an attempt to rekindle something of brilliance that this earlier center of study and erudition represented.
+This is a public site that the locals could hang out, and have a cup of coffee, it is also an institution for the studying of many valuable Egyptian manuscripts.
+The complex is also the site with four museums, an exhibition center, art galleries, a planetarium, a conference center, and a manuscript restoration laboratory.

 The entrance of the library features ancient Egyptian symbols on the exterior of the building, as well as an ancient statue.